 An offsite backup involves storing backup media at a different geographical location from the originals.
 You can, for example, keep a flash drive containing critical file backups in a safe deposit box or other secure facility.
 Offsite backups preserve valuable information in case of flood, fire, or other calamity.

 The growth of high-speed Internet access in recent years has made online backups possible.
 Services such as Carbonite, OpenDrive, and Barracuda offer automatic backups over the Internet.
 However, for home and small-office use, bandwidth and data caps may affect how practical this sort of service is.
 Even a single PC can hold terabytes of data, and a full backup that size could potentially take months.
 On the other hand, medium to large companies typically have much faster Internet service, making large online backups more realistic.
 Another important issue common to Internet backup services is that they cap the amount of data you can send them on a given day regardless of your Internet speed.

 A restore operation works like a backup but in reverse; it copies files from the backup media to your main computer hard drive.
 A catastrophic failure may require a full restore of data, which can be an ordeal as you copy all of your data from your backup to your computer.
 To take another example, if delete a file accidentally, you might restore only that file.

 Backups serve as a critical “safety net” for your data, protecting it from crises ranging from fire and flood to computer viruses and hardware crashes.
 Backup hardware and software packages are available to suit any size business, whether you need a simple program for a one-person shop or a sophisticated solution for a global enterprise.

-We offer industry leading cloud servers with redundant backup to make sure that our cloud hosting is secure, reliable and always available.
+We offer industry leading cloud servers with redundant backup to make sure that our HIPAA compliant database hosting is secure, reliable and always available.